 In most decision making processes, ability of coping with complexity is a fundamental issue and influences the quality of the decisions.
-Based on Athey's work [Athey 1976], Ören [1978] elaborated on the importance of increasing cognitive complexity of an individual to increase his/her effectiveness in coping with complex situations.
-Figure 1 shows different levels of information processing of an individual depending on the situational complexity.
-For a low situational complexity, the individual may need to have low level of information processing to cope with the situation.
+Based on Athey's work (Athey 1976), Ören (1978) elaborated on the importance of increasing cognitive complexity of an individual to increase his/her effectiveness in coping with complex situations.
+In two recent articles the effect of cognitive complexity on problem solving ability were revised (Ghasem-Aghaee and Ören, 2004; Seck et al., 2005).
+Here, only state the salient features are revised.
+For a low situational complexity, an individual may need to have low level of information processing to cope with the situation.
 If the situational complexity increases, his/her information processing level may also increase.
-However, for each individual there is a critical point beyond which the level of processed information, hence the individual's information processing effectiveness is decreased.
+However, for each individual there is a critical point beyond which the level of processed information hence the individual's information processing effectiveness is decreased.
 After the critical point, an increase in the situational complexity may worsen the individual's ability to cope with complexity, by causing a decrease in his/her level of information processing.